eiTi3Aishieg/mimir-operator/README.md

 ## Description
 Currently the operator is capable of:
-- connecting to a remote Mimir instance
+- connecting to remote Mimir instances
 - loading alerting rules for a specific Mimir tenant depending on labels

 Read the documentation [here](docs/index.md).